aishaniiii/poly-1/README.md

    [Polygon Token Mapper](https://mapper.matic.today/)

-7. **Batch Transfer to Polygon Mumbai**
+7. **Batch Transfer to Polygon amoy**

-   Write a Hardhat script to batch transfer all NFTs from Ethereum to Polygon Mumbai using the FxPortal Bridge.
+   Write a Hardhat script to batch transfer all NFTs from Ethereum to Polygon amoy using the FxPortal Bridge.
 First, approve the NFTs to be transferred and then deposit them to the bridge.

    Example scripts can be found in `scripts/transferToPolygon.js`.